iskra-delta/idp-udev/README.md

 ~~~
 If you redirect those two directories, you are responsible for implementing the `make clean` command.

-# Demo
+# Using

-You can see the library in action in following Iskra Delta Partner projects:
+You can use an [**empty project template**](template/README.md) for your new project.
+If you want to study the library in action further, consult these Iskra Delta Partner projects:

 [The Lunatik](https://github.com/tstih/lunatik) is the Moon Lander game for the Iskra Delta Partner.